-If the Village were to dissolve, the Committee proposes that the SFFD will merge with the Red Jacket Fire Department.
-Preliminary discussions with both the SFFD and the Red Jacket firemen, as well as the Bridgeport Fire District Commissioners indicate willingness to pursue this action.
-A merged fire department could maintain two distinct companies and thus the current fire hall in the Village of Seneca Falls would not have to change.
-In addition, a merged department could provide coverage to the entire Town and thus eliminate the need to contract with Waterloo Fire Department for coverage of the extreme western corridor of the Town.
-The Village would be absorbed into the Bridgeport Fire District.
+If the Village were to dissolve, the Committee proposes that the firemen of the SFFD will join with the firemen in the RJVFD.
+Preliminary discussions with both the Seneca Falls and Red Jacket firemen, as well as the Bridgeport Fire District Commissioners indicate willingness to pursue this action.
+An enlarged Red Jacket fire department could maintain two distinct companies and thus the current fire hall in the Village of Seneca Falls would not have to change.
+In addition, an enlarged department could provide coverage to the entire Town and thus eliminate the need to contract with Waterloo Fire Department for coverage of the extreme western corridor of the Town.

-The Town Board of Seneca Falls would then take action to abolish its current fire protection district.
-Simultaneously, the Bridgeport Fire District Commissioners would be responsible for voting to allow the borders of their fire district to expand.
-The area currently within the fire protection district (all areas outside of the Bridgeport Fire District but within the Town of Seneca Falls - excluding the current Village) would then be absorbed by the Bridgeport Fire District creating an expanded Fire District covering the entire Town.
+Upon dissolution, the Town Board of Seneca Falls will take action to abolish its current fire protection district and merge it with the Bridgeport Fire District.
+This action would be subject to a public hearing.
+Simultaneously, the Bridgeport Fire District Commissioners would have to agree and give assent in writing to allow the borders of the fire district to expand.
+The area currently within the fire protection district (all areas outside of the Village and the Bridgeport Fire District but within the Town of Seneca Falls) and the Village of Seneca Falls would then be absorbed by the Bridgeport Fire District creating an expanded Fire District covering the entire Town.
 The district would be overseen initially by the same commissioners who oversee the Bridgeport Fire District.
 However, as terms expire, new commissioners could be elected from other areas of the Town to broaden representation on the board of commissioners.
 The entire district would be serviced by one fire department operating with two companies out of both current fire halls.
 The contract with the Village of Waterloo Fire Department would be terminated.